SURFpol/pol-share/README.md

 * description => An LTI app to share Common Cartridges (but can be anything)
 * privacy_level => public

+One alternative for the view field is "share:common-cartridge-fetch".
+This will show an upload form for an IMSCC file when starting the app instead of a link to download the IMSCC from Canvas directly.

 Then you need to add at least one tenant.
 One example tenant:
 * app => (select the app you made above)
 * organization => SURFnet